Is there any pain after the operation?

 Are there any side-effects?

 The pain medicine is usually some form of narcotic drug.
 The side effects associated with narcotic administration are somnolence, itching, nausea, slower breathing, and constipation.
 These side effects are usually minimal and self-limited.
 If they are bothersome to any degree, there are medications to manage this.
 There is not any appreciable accumulation of these drugs in breast milk.
 You should not be concerned about becoming addicted to the narcotic drug.
-It is far more important to be comfortable enough to get up and out of bed after the surgery than to worry about any of the potential side effects.
+It is far more important to be comfortable enough to get up and out of bed after the surgery than to worry about any of the potential side effect.